 "Coast Guard.
 This is my first tour.
 Say, do you guys come to the base very often?"

-"Just on Thanksgiving.
-Yokohama missionaries get farmed out to Yokosuka and I guess the Air Force bases get the rest."
+“Only on Thanksgiving.
+Yokohama missionaries get farmed out to Yokosuka and I guess the Air Force gets the rest.”

 "I didn't know the Coast Guard went overseas," said Gordon.